Janeen Brian

-Janeen Brian (born 1948), is a South Australian writer of children's books.
+Janeen Brian (born 1948) is a South Australian writer of children's books.
 A primary school teacher prior to 1990, when she started writing full time, she published her 100th book in September, 2016.

-Look, Baby! won the 2021 Speech Pathology Book of the Year for Birth to three years.
+Brian's work for middle school children Yong: The Journey of an Unworthy Son has been adapted to a stage production by Monkey Baa Theatre Company, with shows in regional Victoria and the Sydney Opera House.